10 Notable Facts About Vampire Squids

 This cephalopod conserves oxygen by relying on copper-based blood, which helps it hold on to oxygen from the water passing over its gills.

-Vampire squids, as mentioned earlier, adapt to extremely hostile environments.
+Vampire squid, as mentioned earlier, adapt to extremely hostile environments.
 Since they live so deep within the ocean, there is only a very small amount of oxygen dissolved in the water, known as the oxygen minimum zone.
 This cephalopod conserves oxygen by relying on copper-based blood, which helps it hold on to oxygen from the water passing over its gills.
-This works in favor of the vampire squid as they are said to have a very low metabolism.
-This is why the vampire squid does not hunt for their food and instead picks up on anything that drifts below the bottom.
-The energy they conserve is used to evade and run from predators, which can take a toll on their tiny and delicate bodies.
+This works in favor of the vampire squid, as they are said to have a very low metabolism.
+This is why the vampire squid does not hunt for their food.
+Instead, they pick up on anything that drifts below the bottom.
+The energy they conserve is used to evade and escape from predators, which can take a toll on their tiny and delicate bodies.

 About the Author